advanced-menu-icon

 3. Large Action Models: These models use reinforcement learning to optimize decision-making in dynamic environments.
 In air traffic control, they can autonomously manage air traffic flow, resolve conflicts in real-time, and allocate airspace efficiently.
 These models reduce the cognitive load on human controllers, allowing them to focus on higher-level tasks.
 For ATSEP, Large Action Models can autonomously manage system maintenance, optimizing the performance of ground-based communication and navigation equipment.

 AI’s ability to enhance predictive accuracy, simulate complex scenarios, and optimize decision-making holds great promise for ATC.
-However, the effectiveness of AI depends heavily on the availability of centralized, real-time data, which is where cloud architecture comes into play.
+However, the effectiveness of AI depends heavily on the availability of centralized, real-time and historical data, which is where cloud architecture comes into play.

 As air traffic management (ATM) becomes more data-driven and reliant on AI, the infrastructure supporting these technologies must evolve to handle the volume, complexity, and distribution of data across global systems.
 Traditional ATC systems, with their decentralized, on-premise data centers and proprietary infrastructure, are no longer adequate for modern operational demands.
 These legacy systems often result in data silos, preventing the real-time data sharing needed for AI models to function optimally.
 For AI to deliver accurate predictions and decision-making support, it must have access to a consistent and comprehensive pool of data.
 This makes cloud architecture with geo-redundant data storage an essential prerequisite.